 Talk to them about deferring the start date, or you could include them in your wage subsidy application.
 They are technically an employee, so if you no longer need the position you should consult with them.
 This one is tricky and there are many variables so seek advice about your specific situation.

-What happens if my employee or their dependent gets COVID-19 or they are in self-solation due to close contact with an infected person, what am I obligated to pay them?
+What happens if my employee or their dependent gets COVID-19 or they are in self-solation due to close contact with an infected person, or they (or a member of their household) are at higher risk, what am I obligated to pay them?

 If your employee can’t work from home and needs to stay away from work, then you might be entitled to the COVID-19 Leave Support payment.
-This scheme has replaced the Essential Workers Leave Scheme in operation under Level 4 and now covers all employees for a period of four weeks from the 28th of April.
-You must meet the employer eligibility criteria detailed here and you can’t apply for the Leave Support and Wage Subsidy payment for the same person at the same time.
+You must meet the employer eligibility criteria detailed here and you can’t apply for the Leave Support and any wage subsidy payment for the same person at the same time.
 You will receive the same weekly amount as the wage subsidy for four weeks and you must make your best endeavours to pay the employee/s receiving the Leave support payment at least 80% of their usual salary/wages during this period.

 Some of our business is unable to operate but we do have work for these employees in another part of the business, can I redeploy them there?